Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/5. Git-HOL/README.md

 * How to synchronize with the remote repository.
 * How to push pending changes to the remote.

-In this hands-on lab, I:

-* Verified the state of the master branch.
-* Pulled the latest changes from the remote repository.
-* Pushed pending local commits to GitLab.
-* Confirmed the changes were reflected remotely.

 ---

 ## Prerequisites

-Before starting this lab, I had:
+Before starting this lab, the following were ensured:

 * A working Git environment.
 * An existing local repository linked to a remote GitLab repository.
-* Completed previous Git hands-on labs, including Git-T03-HOL\_002.
+* Completion of previous Git hands-on labs, including Git-T03-HOL\_002.

 ---